 The Frighteners is one of my all-time favorite movies (not just ghost movies!) and you absolutely MUST watch it.
 You must.
 I’m adding that to my official rules for this post.

-Michael J. Fox is a con man who sends his ghost pals to “haunt” houses and then charges the homeowners a fee to “exorcise” said ghosts.
-It’s all wacky good fun until a very BAD ghost (a serial killer) shows up and starts murdering people.
+Michael J. Fox stars as a con man who sends his ghost pals to “haunt” houses and then charges the homeowners a fee to “exorcise” said ghosts.
+It’s all wacky good fun until Jake Busey, as a very BAD serial killer ghost, shows up and starts murdering people.

 I won’t say any more than that about the plot.
-If that doesn’t intrigue you enough: Watch it for an unforgettable performance by Jeffrey Combs an FBI agent and Dee Wallace as a gal who’s, er, stuck at home.
+If that doesn’t intrigue you enough: Watch it for an unforgettable performance by Re-Animator’s Jeffrey Combs an FBI agent and The Howling’s Dee Wallace as a gal who’s, er, stuck at home.

 The Sixth Sense (1999)

-Little kid can see and talk to ghosts and is stuck with a (21-year-spoiler alert!) ghost pal.
+Little kid can see and talk to ghosts and is stuck with a (25-year-old spoiler alert!) ghost pal.

 Even if you already know the “twist,” this M. Night Shyamalan classic is worth a re-watch.
-It’s on Netflix right now!
+Also, it’s rated PG-13 and isn’t too intense for most tween viewers.

 Unfriendly Division

-The ghosts are the main characters and they’re peeved about being stuck with humans!
+The ghosts are the main characters and they’re peeved about being stuck with living people!

 The Others (2001)